gotsunami/docker-fdroid/README.md

 ### Serving Files With nginx

-If you need to install a web serve for serving static content from this new repository, just grab `nginx` and run it:
+If you need to install a web server for serving static content from this new repository, just grab `nginx` and run it:

     $ docker pull nginx